deep-sec/tw/styling-guide-snippet.md

 The following are recommendations that will help you with word choice.

-- Use "you" for the user
+- Use "you" for the user.
-- Use "we" for HashiCorp recommendations
+- Use "we" for HashiCorp recommendations.
-- avoid ableist language
+- Avoid 'ableist' language.
-- never use a metaphor, simile, jargon, or other figure of speech
+- Never use a metaphor, simile, jargon, or other figure of speech.
-- use short words
+- Use short words.
-- cut unnecessary words
+- Cut unnecessary words.

 Below are a few word-choice examples.